BBC Television Shakespeare: Reception

 Christian Williams, in the Washington Post, stated that while the production takes about half an hour to build, it was filled with well-played tender moments, such as the Welsh song by Lady Mortimer, and "vast edifices of hilarity that crumble into depth and moral ambiguity".
 Williams also praised the "majestic slaughter and crushing impact" of the battlefield scenes.
 In the Boston Globe, William A. Henry considered this the best television production of the play likely to be seen.
 Diana Loercher, in Christian Science Monitor, praised Gwillim and Quayle alongside a production that was "immensely worthwhile".
 However she criticised the BBC and PBS for failing to provide an introductory summary, perhaps by a figure such as Alistair Cooke, for viewers who would not have the historical background.
 Russell Davies, in The Times, also praised Quayle, who "perfectly caught" Falstaff's insecurity.

 Clive James found the production "good, solid, worthy stuff, proceeding staunchly between the lower levels of excitement and the upper strata of tedium."
 James compared Quayle to Orson Welles' notable performance in Chimes at Midnight and came down in Quayle's favour.
 Rick Groen, in The Globe and Mail, was particularly impressed by Pigott-Smith and Gwillim, and argued that Jon Finch suited the role here much better than in Richard II.
-The Eastcheap scenes were particularly impressively staged, in James' opinion, with compliment also given to Clive Swift as a "dryly ironic" Worcester.
+The Eastcheap scenes were particularly impressively staged, in James's opinion, with compliment also given to Clive Swift as a "dryly ironic" Worcester.
 However he wished for more imaginative use of the camera.